Leaked Documents Suggest Secretive Billionaire Trump Donors Are Milo’s Patrons

 And what is Yiannopoulos doing with his new funding?
 Milo Inc., per a press release, is “a fully tooled-up talent factory and management company dedicated to the destruction of political correctness and the progressive left.”
 According to reports, the company will produce and publish Yiannopoulos's various media and touring projects.

-One of its first events came last week, when Yiannopoulos hosted a party for the release of his controversial new book, Dangerous, published on his own imprint after Simon and Schuster dropped the title.
+One of its first events came last week, when Yiannopoulos hosted a party for the release of his controversial new book, Dangerous, published on his own imprint after Simon & Schuster dropped the title.
 (Yiannopoulos has sued the publisher.)
-Video from the event showed a range of hired talent: “jihadi strippers” who peeled off chadors to reveal g-strings; midgets wearing yarmulkes, intended to mock the Jewish journalist Ben Shapiro; and a Hillary Clinton impersonator who could be plunged in a dunk tank.
+Video from the event shows a range of hired talent: “jihadi strippers” who peeled off chadors to reveal G-strings; little people wearing yarmulkes, intended to mock the Jewish journalist Ben Shapiro; and a Hillary Clinton impersonator who could be plunged in a dunk tank.

 Joe Bernstein is a senior technology reporter for BuzzFeed News and is based in New York.
 Bernstein reports on and writes about the gaming industry and web culture.